Best mattress 2024 – tested by our experts for a great night’s sleep

 Factor 6: Your sleep temperature

 The key to your body being able to regulate its temperature while you sleep is investing in a mattress with good breathability.
-Breathability means that air can circulate during the night, allowing body heat and humidity to slowly dissipate rather than becoming trapped and causing overheating.
+Breathability means that air can circulate during the night, allowing body heat and humidity to slowly dissipate and avoid overheating.

 The most breathable mattresses we've tested – such as the Hypnos Pillow Top Select – tend to be filled with natural materials, in particular wool, known for its temperature-regulating properties.